KDAB/knut/docs/API/script/uidocument.md

 #### <a name="preview"></a>**preview**()

-Open a dilaog to preview the current ui file.
+Open a dialog to preview the current ui file.